nathanduarte/wearables_for_pandemic_mitigation/README.md

 - scipy version 1.7.1

 **Running simulations:**
-- Install Python 3.7.4 and relevant libraries above
+- Install Python 3.7.4 and relevant libraries above (estimated time: 30 min)
 - Within perform_simulation.py, configure parameters:
   -  File path to the data CSV (usually the same folder as the one containing the code)
   -  File path to outcome figure (usually the same folder as the one containing the code)